filebrowser/filebrowser/README.md

 - It can take a while until someone gets back to you.
 Please be patient.
 - [Issues](https://github.com/filebrowser/filebrowser/issues) are meant to track bugs.
 Unrelated issues will be converted into [discussions](https://github.com/filebrowser/filebrowser/discussions).
-- No new features will be implemented.
+- No new features will be implemented by maintainers.
 Pull requests for new features will be reviewed on a case by case basis.
 - The priority is triaging issues, addressing security issues, and fixing bug fixes.

 ## Contributing